tyeth/jq-webservice/README.md

 ## Is this service always going to be free to use?
 Will you keep it online?
 What's it hosted on?

 It's free to use.
-Free Commercial usage may eventually* be rate limited at the lesser of 1terabyte or 10million connections per month, and a small fee will remove that restriction.
+Free Commercial usage may eventually* be rate limited at the lesser of 1terabyte or 10million connections per month, and a small fee or corporate sponsorship will remove that restriction.
 See further below.

 It's eventually going to be load balanced just for fun, but for now it runs on a nearly empty VPS (1gb connection, 150gb NVME disk, 6GB ram, 6 CPU cores) so it should be fine along with costing me very little.
 I'll get notifications of downtime and will fix ASAP.